-The device contains several TMs and each individual TM can be categorised as a certain type, namely Standard Type TM or Periodic Type TM.
-The number of the Standard type TM is one, having a reference name of STM.
-The remaining two TMs are Periodic type with a reference name of PTM0~PTM1.
+The devices contain several TMs and each individual TM can be categorised as a certain type, namely Standard Type TM, Periodic Type TM or Audio Type TM.
+The number of the Audio type and Standard type TM is one, having a reference name of STM and ATM respectively.
+The remaining three TMs are Periodic type with a reference name of PTM0~PTM2.
 Although similar in nature, the different TM types vary in their feature complexity.
-The common features to all of the Standard and Periodic Type TMs will be described in this section and the detailed operation regarding each of the TM types will be described in separate sections.
-The main features and differences between the two types of TMs are summarised in the accompanying table.
+The common features to all of the Standard, Periodic and Audio Type TMs will be described in this section and the detailed operation regarding each of the TM types will be described in separate sections.
+The main features and differences between the three types of TMs are summarised in the accompanying table.

-TM Function STM PTM
+TM Function STM PTM ATM

-Timer/Counter √ √
+Timer/Counter √ √ √

-Input Capture √ \checkmark
+Input Capture √ √

-Compare Match Output √ √
+Compare Match Output √ √ √

-PWM Output √ √
+PWM Output √ √ √

 Single Pulse Output √ √

-PWM Alignment Edge Edge
+PWM Alignment Edge Edge Edge

-PWM Adjustment Period & Duty Duty or Period Duty or Period
+PWM Adjustment Period & Duty Duty or Period Duty or Period Duty or Period